At a Glance

 555 Crescent Road, Greenbelt, MD 20770

 Gravel lot at entrance.
 Note that part of the gravel lot is designated as a permit area and is set aside for local residents with permits.
-DO NOT PARK IN THE PERMIT AREA if you do not have a permit (only available to Greenbelt residents)
+DO NOT PARK IN THE PERMIT AREA if you do not have a permit (available only to Greenbelt residents)

-Part of the lakeside trail is appropriate for wheelchairs. ◾ There is a pollinator garden near the park entrance. ◾ Canoeing and kayaking are permitted on the lake.
-Bring your own, as no rentals are available. ◾ The local chapter of the Maryland Ornithological Society is the Patuxent Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.
+Part of the lakeside trail is appropriate for wheelchairs. ◾ There is a pollinator garden near the park entrance. ◾ Greenbelt residents may obtain permits for canoes and kayaks, but paddling permits are not available to non-residents.
+Fishing is allowed (license required), but swimming is not allowed. ◾ The local chapter of the Maryland Ornithological Society is the Patuxent Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.

-From the Capital Beltway/I-495, either northbound or southbound: Take Exit 23-B (Kenilworth Avenue/Greenbelt Road).
+From the Capital Beltway/I-495,: Take Exit 23-B (Kenilworth Avenue/Greenbelt Road).
 When you come off the ramp, make a right at the stop light onto Kenilworth Avenue/MD Route 202.
 Go to the first stop light and make a right onto Crescent Road.
-The park entrance is up the hill, the first right.
+The park entrance is up the hill, the first right turn from Crescent Road.
 You will see a big wooden sign indicating the park.

-Bottomland DeciduousConifersHedgerows Garden or ParkLawn, Ballfields, Golf CourseUrban or Small Town Landscape Old Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirRivers & Streams
+Bottomland DeciduousConifersHedgerows Garden or ArboretumLawn, Ballfields, Golf CourseUrban or Small Town Landscape Old Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirRivers & Streams